DanielRivasMD/HiddenMarkovModelReaders.jl/README.md

 Using `Parameters.jl` and `HMMParams` struct the user can control all of the parameters of the model in a user friendly way.

 The `distance` function passed to `HMMParams` struct could either be a function:
-- Contained in **HiddenMarkovModelReaders** package, i.e., `euclDist` or `bhattDist`, for Euclidean or Bhattacharyya distances, respectively.
+- Contained in **HiddenMarkovModelReaders** package, i.e., `euclideanDistance` or `bhattacharyyaDistance`, for Euclidean or Bhattacharyya distances, respectively.
 - A user predefined function whose declaration precceds the `HMMParams` strcutor.
 - A lambda or anonymous function defined within the struct declaration.